wdk-docs/nest-docs/content/faq/serverless.md

 };
 ```

+!!! info "**Hint**"

-> info **Hint** To instruct Nest CLI to use this configuration, create a new `webpack.config.js` file in the root directory of your project.
+    To instruct Nest CLI to use this configuration, create a new `webpack.config.js` file in the root directory of your project.

 With this configuration, we received the following results: